EasyThe/ThothBotCore/README.md

 Cooler bot for SMITE stats for Discord

-Currently I don't recommend hosting your own instance.
+This page does not contain instructions on how to set-up and host Thoth on your own.
 Instead you can use the one I am hosting [here](https://discordbots.org/bot/454145330347376651).

 ## Built With :green_heart: